 A large majority of drivers operate their vehicles in a safe manner, but it only takes one person who drives carelessly to cause an accident.
-Our Michigan car accident lawyers often represent clients where the crash was the result of a reckless driver.
+Our proven and dedicated lawyers often represent clients where the crash was the result of a reckless driver.
 This form of accident is especially dangerous because they are frequently involved with high speeds.
 Reckless drivers cause extremely dangerous situations for the other drivers on the road.
 Nobody should have to suffer because of a reckless driver.
 If a drivers recklessness results in a vehicle accident, the other driver should be held accountable for both the property damage and the injuries that they cause.

 Does Michigan Have Laws For Reckless Driving Vehicle Accidents?